a327ex/www/content/posts/community_management.md

 The only power they have, which you've now given them, is to be upset that the patch was bad or that it wasn't delivered in time.
 And how great of a power is that?
 There's nothing they can actually do, so all you're doing is further training them to ask you for changes and further frustrating them when those changes don't happen.

+So this is a power leak, but it's sort of a fake power leak.
+With the normal one you leak power because you implement people's suggestions and that lets them feel powerful, but with this one you promise them something, which is the ability for them to hold you accountable via the promise that the patch will come every 3 months and that it's going to be good, but then if you fail them the promise is broken, which leads to even more frustration because they actually can't do anything about it.

-Another drawback of promises is that when there is one, the patch coming in the first place is taken as a given, and so it's taken for granted.
+Another drawback is that when there is a promise, the patch coming in the first place is taken as a given, and so it's taken for granted.
-When there's no promise and the patch comes it's always a pleasant surprise, and similarly if it doesn't come then it's not as devastating, both because players haven't learned to expect it, but also because they're not being given fake power, and so they aren't as frustrated.
+When there's no promise and the patch comes it's always a pleasant surprise and you feel like a kid who got a nice gift from your grandma or something, but more importantly, if the patch doesn't come then it's not as devastating, both because players haven't learned to expect it, but also because they're not being given fake power, and so they aren't as frustrated.

 Finally, the main drawback of promises is that they're essentially a cope from the developer.
 This is a point that the CS:GO video touches on lightly when he says that when promises are made people think about the future of the game rather than how it is now.
 And I'm definitely guilty of this with SNKRX.